pjambet/redis-in-ruby/content/post/chapter-1-basic-server.md

 ## A note about "from scratch"

-"From scratch" can be a an ambiguous term, especially with a languate like Ruby that provides so many features out of the box.
+"From scratch" can be a an ambiguous term, especially with a language like Ruby that provides so many features out of the box.
 My goal with this book is to rely exclusively on the Ruby standard library.
 At the time of this writing, April 2020, the latest Ruby version is 2.7.1.